 They ended up not speaking to each other as their failure to come to terms led their disagreement to worsen. especially after Amos refused to recommend Danny to the National Academy of Sciences when they asked him about membership.

-A few day after this, Amos rang Danny to let him know he had cancer and he had six months to live.
+A few days after this, Amos rang Danny to let him know he had cancer and had six months to live.